JMSA Mission

 Announcement of Recipients and Award Ceremony

-Awardees are expected to attend the awards ceremony during the annual dinner, where they will have the opportunity to present their project to the scholarship committee.
-Further details will be provided by the committee upon selection.
+Awardees are expected to attend the awards ceremony during the annual dinner, which is scheduled on Friday 9/18/2026 at the Metropolitan Club in NYC, where they will have the opportunity to present their project to the scholarship committee.

 For inquiries, please contact us at JMSAScholarship@jmsa.org.
 We look forward to receiving your applications!